yenhuanli/yenhuanli.github.io/source/_posts/2017-09-20-universally-consistent-prediction.markdown

 where $( \tilde{\gamma_t} )_{t \in \mathbb{N}}$ is the sequence of predictions made by any continuous prediction strategy.

+Any prediction strategy that achieves the theorem above is called universally consistent.

 ### Prediction Strategy